Itinerary

 Fishing heritage, film-tourism moments, and an undeniably creative pulse

-Grimsby’s story is bigger than most people expect.
-Its fishing heritage is real and powerful - the kind of history you can still feel in the air.
+Grimsby’s story is bigger than many people expect.
+Its fishing heritage is powerful and remains relevant today; it’s the kind of history you can still feel in the air.
 But so is the present-day energy that has continued to build around its legacy.
-Independent ideas, bold visuals, and an arts and culture offering that refuses to be background noise.
-There’s a reason why Grimsby is bidding to become the UK Town of Culture 2028.
+Independent ideas, bold visuals, and an arts and culture offering combine in this ever-evolving town.
+There’s a reason why Grimsby is bidding to become the UK Town of Culture 2028!

-Take a couple of hours to explore the town’s heritage and culture-led stops that promise to deliver real substance.
-If you’re into film tourism, keep your eyes open for those ‘wait… was this filmed here?’ moments that add an extra layer of fun to the day.
+Take a couple of hours to explore the town’s heritage and culture, and if you’re into film tourism, keep your eyes open for those ‘wait… wasn’t Bodies filmed here?’ moments that add an extra layer of fun to the day.

 • Best for: Heritage, rainy-day flexibility, and proper ‘I can’t wait to tell people about this later’ discoveries